Approximate Bayesian inference from noisy likelihoods with Gaussian process emulated MCMC: Introduction

+The current active learning strategies for B(O)LFI are also not fully satisfactory: First, they all require global optimisation of some so-called \emph{acquisition function} at each iteration of the algorithm.
+Especially the one-step ahead optimal Bayesian experimental design strategies by \citet{Jarvenpaa2019_sl} are rather costly.
+Although this is only a minor concern when the likelihood evaluations are truly expensive, it still complicates the inference pipeline.
+The more heuristic but cheaper acquisition functions based on {uncertainty sampling}, also by \citet{Jarvenpaa2019_sl}, did not work consistently.
+The ones borrowed from Bayesian optimisation literature (see \citet{Gutmann2016}) are not theoretically sound as they are not explicitly designed to estimate the posterior distribution \citep{Kandasamy2015,Jarvenpaa2018_acq,Jarvenpaa2019_sl} and tend to produce redundant evaluations near the boundaries as observed e.g.~in \citet{Jarvenpaa2018_acq,Picchini2020}.

-In this paper we develop a new approach that combines \mh{} sampling with the benefits of the probabilistic \BLFI{} framework.
-In addition to several other advantages and new theoretical insights obtained as a by-product, this new framework called \gpmh{} avoids or alleviates aforementioned practical difficulties.
-In particular, \gpmh{} models and explores the parameter space locally by emulating the progression of an exact but directly inapplicable \mh{} sampler.
-This allows redundant evaluations near the boundaries to be avoided and the problematic evaluations to be likewise either avoided or handled more robustly.
-Sequential experimental design strategies are used to gather new evaluation locations optimally in the sense of Bayesian decision theory which leads to fairly similar sample-efficiency as the B(O)LFI methods but are more interpretable.
-Also, computational challenges related to the GP-based methods themselves are alleviated.
-For example, optimising the design criterion (acquisition function) can be done more efficiently or possibly even avoided entirely.
+In this paper we develop and analyse a new inference framework \gpmh{} that directly combines \mh{} sampling with the benefits of the B(O)LFI approach.
+In addition to other advantages and new theoretical insights obtained as a by-product (some of which might be of independent interest), this new framework alleviates the aforementioned difficulties.
+In particular, the resulting \gpmh{} algorithm models and explores the parameter space in a more local fashion by emulating the progression of an exact but directly inapplicable \mh{} sampler.
+This allows to either avoid or robustly manage the problematic likelihood evaluations especially near the parameter boundaries which are often redundant anyway.
+While possible weak information about the shape or location of the highest density region based on e.g.~pilot runs, expert knowledge, or iterative model building, is difficult to code into the GP model, it can be more easily captured in an initialisation scheme, or the proposal density.
+Sequential Bayesian experimental design strategies are developed here to select informative evaluation locations and they provide fairly similar sample-efficiency as the B(O)LFI methods but are more computationally efficient and interpretable.
+The resulting \gpmh{} implementation, similarly to the current B(O)LFI methods, is mainly intended for models with low-dimensional parameters and require assumptions regarding the smoothness of the log-likelihood function (but not on its shape).